 Several reasons explain why organizational structure is important.
 First, structure affects effectiveness in achieving goals.
 It provides an overview of how the company is organized and how best to move forward in achieving its goals.
 On the other hand, it is difficult to operate smoothly without a formal structure.

 For example, employees may have difficulty knowing their roles.
-Finally, they are confused about what they should do.
-Or they don’t know who to report to.
+Finally, they may be confused about what they should do or don’t know who to report to.
 As a result, there is uncertainty about who is responsible for what.

 Second, structure affects how physical and human resources are managed.
 It defines how jobs and tasks, roles, responsibilities, and supervision are divided and integrated, describes hierarchical reporting relationships, and governs how individuals and teams coordinate their work efforts.
 Simply put, it lays out who does what and how they relate to each other.

 Third, a structured organization allows the company to remain efficient and focused.
 The company separates employees and functions into different departments.
 It provides clarity to everyone at every level about their roles and responsibilities.
-Finally, they can be more productive because they focus their energy and time on what they should be doing.
+Finally, it can be more productive because it focuses its energy and time on what it should be doing.

 Instead, decision-making is distributed among different levels of the organization under a decentralized structure.
 Upper managers delegate some decisions to lower managers.